torquE170/Book-Store-with-Python/README.md

 ## Next steps
 1) Make a txt log file with login time, date and a unique session id so the app keeps a record
-2) Add a parameter in the config file to just use a sqlite3 db, so there is no need for a mysql server
+2) Add a parameter in the config file to just use a sqlite3 db, so the app can be used without a mysql server
-3) Figure out what to do as a logged in user
+3) Add ability for a user to add a database completely defined by him
+   1) Add the ability for a user to manipulate entries in that database